 In the months since their engagement session and leading up to their wedding, I’ve stayed in touch with Cara Jo via Instagram.
 I love seeing “behind the scenes” to how my couples plan their weddings, and especially for a creative couple like these two!
 Cara Jo painted watercolors of the venue to include on the invitations and programs, laid out the prettiest “unplugged wedding” sign I’ve seen so far, and put so many personal touches into every little details.
-It really made my day as their Grant Humphreys Mansion wedding photographer feel like I was just reuniting with dear old friends!
+It really made my day to photograph their Grant Humphreys Mansion wedding feel like I was just reuniting with dear old friends!

 I asked Cara Jo and Keith to share some details about their wedding, so that I could do my very best to capture what was important to them as their Grant Humphreys Mansion wedding photographer.
 I think these answers give such a sweet insight into who they are as a couple, and makes the following wedding photos that much more unique when you know why they planned things the way they did.

 We wanted our wedding to have the theme of ‘us’.
 Both of us appreciate older things because of the history they hold and just the little details that buildings have.
 Cara is also very much into florals and loves painting, growing and taking photos of flowers, so we had to have that somewhere in the wedding!

 What personal details or traditions did you incorporate in your wedding day?